-The most efficient colored LEDs have overal luminous efficacy of approx. 61-100 lumens/watt at "full power".
-The most efficient white LEDs at "full power", or even at any datasheet characterization current, in "real world practical" thermal conditions, achieve around 95-140 lumens/watt as of April 2012.
-Some good ones may only achieve 75 lumens/watt.
-Many good ones only achieved about 45 lumens/watt as of early 2009.
+The most efficient colored LEDs have overal luminous efficacy of approx. 70-170 lumens/watt at "full power".
+The most efficient white lighting LEDs at "full power", or even at any datasheet characterization current, in "real world practical" thermal conditions, achieve around 120-200 lumens/watt as of 5/21/2016.
+Cheaper ones used in some flashlights sold in late 2013 achieved 30-40 lumens/watt.

 Compact fluorescents - mostly 45-65 lumens/watt including ballast losses, maximum in sub-45-watt range is 70 as far as I know.

 32 watt T8 fluorescent in "average condition" - typically around 80 lumens/watt including ballast losses.

 The most efficient LED incandescent-replacement light bulbs that I have seen in retail stores achieve 94-95 lumens/watt.

 My LED top page, with links to manufacturers, etc. Updated 3/12/2016, external links noted to be updated 11/5/2015.

 My page on LEDs that work usefully at low current of .04-3 mA.
 Updated 9/5/2015.